Skip to main content

 Tutors do not work for Spires, they are not employees, nor are they contracted to Spires.
 Tutors are self employed, educational tutors, who provide tuition in subjects they have chosen, to students whom they enter into an agreement with.
 They are free to register with other platforms/agencies and work independently of Spires.

 The agreement between Spires and tutors is that Spires grants tutors a licence to use its platform.
 This license however has conditions, such as they cannot share private contract details, that they give us the documents we ask for such as DBS and references, that they do not behave dishonestly or facilitate academic misconduct, and do not try to entice clients to break their contractual relationship with us among other things.
-This is all incorporated in the code of conduct, which everyone must observe on spires, including students/parents.
+This is all incorporated in the code of conduct, which everyone must observe on Spires, including students/parents.

 All tutors on Spires are Self-Employed and responsible for their own tax affairs.